 I know what it means to live on a tight budget.
 But not only that, I believe in the value of the middle class for our society.
 I was instilled with strong values in my middle-class upbringing and background: frugality, hard work, family, community, and service.
 These are the values that continue to drive me today, and my husband (also from a middle-class, more working-class background) and I hope to be imparting these values to our three children.
 We are working to make it possible for others to do so, too.

-On the Council, I advocate strongly for the protection and enhancement of the affordable housing stock we have.
+On the Council, I have therefore advocated strongly for the protection and enhancement of the affordable housing stock we have.
 This is why I have vigorously pursued noise abatement with our partners at the Burlington International Airport, in order to protect the remaining residences in the Chamberlin neighborhood.
 The home buyout program has concluded (thanks to the Council’s and my strong advocacy and action) and we are eagerly anticipating the start of the home insulation program.
 The removal of these homes has meant the removal of a noise buffer for the remaining residents, who have reported increased noise levels, even more so now that the F-35s have arrived at our Air Guard base.
 As a Council, we should be working to protect residents’ well-being, their assets, as well as the City’s property tax base.
-Workforce housing is necessary for our economic prosperity as a city, region, and state, and this type of housing is too expensive to replace, developers say.
 So it is all the more imperative that we protect it from further encroachment as the City’s Planning Commission considers the Airport’s request for a zoning change on the empty land where affordable homes once stood.